IsipMervie/Charism_fullstack/DEPLOYMENT_WITHOUT_ENV.md

 The system will use:
 1. Vercel environment variables (production)
-2. Fallback to development defaults
-3. No .env files needed
+2. No .env files needed

 ## Step 5: Verify Deployment